 From its crowdfunding campaign to becoming a $1 billion company, Peloton focused on creating a customer-obsessed culture, and one hallmark of that effort is its use of Trello and Zendesk to turn customer feedback into actionable insights.
 From customer support tickets to feedback generated during its "Feature Fridays" on Facebook (when the company encourages users to post new feature ideas), Peloton automatically funnels suggestions and complaints to its Trello board.
 That allows the company to get an accurate view of what customers want and generate actionable reports that product managers and designers can take into planning meetings.

 For example, recently the Trello-Zendesk integration brought to light the need to provide an adult-language filter for riders who wanted more family-friendly workouts.
 That insight gave Peloton the opportunity to innovate, drive engagement with its users, and reach out to a broader audience.

 But Peloton measures success in more ways than simply responding to feature requests—it sets ambitious goals for its customer satisfaction score (CSAT), net promoter score (NPS), and first reply time (FRT) rates.
 (We'll dive deeper into metrics you should be tracking later in this guide.)

-"Startups need to think about support as a core company concept early on…One mistake that I've seen too often is that startups start thinking of support as an afterthought.
-One of your first hires should be on the support team."
+"Start-ups need to think about support as a core company concept early on…One mistake that I've seen too often is that start-ups start thinking of support as an afterthought.
+One of your first employees should be on the support team."